 New North Press: printing

 This lovely old printing press makes an appearance every year.
 This year it was used for demonstrations by New North Press, an artisan letterpress print studio.
 They set their wooden and metal blocks by hand, before inking and printing.
-They specialise in produce posters inspired by the verbal history of London, from nursery rhymes and folklore traditions to Cockney rhyming slang.
+They specialise in posters inspired by the verbal history of London, from nursery rhymes and folklore traditions to Cockney rhyming slang.

 Eleri Fowler: paper-cutting

 Eleri Fowler was demonstrating paper cutting in the Illustration marquee.
-She explained how she starts with an illustration, transfers that the to paper and then cuts the paper.
+She explained how she starts with an illustration, transfers that to paper and then cuts the paper.
 Her designs are amazingly intricate and stunningly beautiful.
 Eleri said she may produce some kits with pre-printed designs for people who would like to have a go at paper-cutting but can’t or don’t want to produce their own illustration.
 I’m looking forward to seeing these kits; I might ask Santa to get me one!

 Another perfect day!